 A Complete Educational Project

-When you purchase a product from Art in History, you receive everything you need to complete your art project, INCLUDING detailed lesson plans related to the time period that your item originated from, as well as information on the replica itself.
+When you purchase a an Art in History kit, you receive everything you need to complete your art project, INCLUDING detailed lesson plans related to the time period that your item originated from, as well as information on the replica itself.

 For example, I was able to download teaching points on the American Revolution and reasons why the teapot and its pattern was a part of history.
 This saved me a TON of research time, which I greatly appreciated.